Thermal effect on magnetoexciton energy spectra in monolayer transition metal dichalcogenides

-with $N=(s+1)(s+2)/2$ unknown coefficients $C_{km}^{(s)}$ needed to define.
-We note that equation \eqref{eq12} is invariant under the transformation $x \rightarrow -x,\, \mathbf{B} \rightarrow - \mathbf{B}$; therefore, we can use only $m \geq 0$ in the expansion \eqref{eq30}.
-In the wave function \eqref{eq30}, we use only $(s+1)/(s+2)/2$ basis set functions so that the number $s$ can be regarded as an approximation order of the solutions.
+The matrix eigenvalue equation can be solved using subroutine dsygvx.f of the Linear Algebra Package (LAPACK) \cite{SLapack}.
+Here, it is noticed that Schr{\"o}dinger equation (2) is invariant under the transformation $x \rightarrow -x,\, \mathbf{B} \rightarrow - \mathbf{B}$; therefore, we can use only $m \geq 0$ in the expansion \eqref{Seq30}.
+In the wave function \eqref{Seq30}, we use only $(s+1)/(s+2)/2$ basis set functions so that the number $s$ can be regarded as an approximation order of the solutions.
 In practice, we will increment the $(s)$-order until getting the desired precision.

-Plugging the wave function (\ref{eq30}) into equation (\ref{eq12}) and acting to the left with $\langle j, m'|$, we lead this equation to $N$ linear equations for the coefficients $C_{km}^{(s)}$ and the corresponding energy ${ E}^{(s)}$.
-All the coefficients of the equations can be calculated analytically.
-We also can rewrite the linear equations into the $N \times N-$ matrix eigenvalue equation, where the eigenvalue is ${{E}}^{(s)}$, and the eigenvector contains $N$ elements $C^{(s)}_{km}$.
-The matrix eigenvalue equation can be solved by the subroutine dsygvx.f of the Linear Algebra Package (LAPACK) \cite{Lapack}.
+Now, the second step of the Feranchuk Komarov operator method is to calculate elements of the matrices $\mathbb{H}$ and $\mathbb{R}$.
+By algebraic calculations using the commutation relations \eqref{Seqn8}, we find out the following useful matrix elements